ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 ---
-title: "Mainstream staking with Distributed Validator Technology"
+title: "Easy and secure staking with Distributed Validator Technology"
 description: "Distributed Validator Technology (DVT) would require multiple signatures to command a validator, allowing a secure and easy way for mainstream users to stake on Ethereum."
 permalink: dvt-staking
 ---